-Healthy Banana Snack Cake is tender, fluffy and bursting with banana flavor.
-It’s made with whole grain oat flour so it’s gluten-free, has no refined sugar, and it’s perfect any time of day!
+This Banana Snack Cake is tender, fluffy, and bursting with banana flavor.
+It’s made with whole grain oat flour and is gluten-free, refined sugar-free, and is perfect any time of day!

-You just can’t beat bananas and dark chocolate chips can you? 🙂
+You just can’t beat bananas and dark chocolate, can you? 🙂

 • It’s tender, fluffy, and packed with banana flavor and dark chocolate chips.

-• It’s an easy recipe made in just one bowl.
+• It’s an easy recipe that comes together in minutes and is made in just one bowl.

 Recipe ingredients